The Foundation and its Mission

 The Foundation is independent and without political and religious ties.
 It was founded by Greta’s parents Malena Ernman and Svante Thunberg - as Greta was a minor at the time - and it is registered in Stockholm, Sweden.

-Lina Burnelius, Chair of the board, is project leader and International coordinator for Protect the Forest Sweden.
+Lina Burnelius, chair of the board, is a project leader and International coordinator for Protect the Forest Sweden.
 She is a sustainability expert with experience in global sustainable development implementation and policy.
 Lina has been coordinating processes and programs locally and globally for environmental and sustainability issues to enable ‘glocal’ sustainability.